amarnathreddy5950/Fetch-Rewards-Coding-Exercise/README.md

 #### Result:
 The average spend for receipts with 'Accepted' status is 80.85 and 'Rejected' status is 23.32.

-similarly, we can also answer other question which is,
+similarly,

 #### Question-4:
 When considering the total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?

 #### Result:
-The total number of items purchased from receipts with 'Accepted' status is 8184 and 'Rejected' status is 173.
+The total number of items purchased from receipts with 'Accepted' status is 8184 and the 'Rejected' status is 173.

 #### you can find the queries attached in SqlQueries.pdf